-CPL also offers graduate support classes twice a month at our campus.
+CPL also offers graduate support classes each month either on our campus or by Zoom.
 The classes are led by our training staff and offer the opportunity for our teams to practice their skills and share with other graduates.
 For the first year of a partnership, attendance at six of these classes is required (although if teams are distant they can complete this training with an approved trainer in their geographic area).

 Certification and recertification are also an important part of our follow up program.
 Teams are certified before they graduate (taking a performance based evaluation at a local Walmart) and then are recertified every two years (more frequently if the evaluation highlights weak areas which need more focused training.
 Children younger than 18 are required to recertify annually until the age of 18).
 Recertification allows CPL to detect possible training needs and to discuss the current status of the team, answering any questions which the student may have, particularly those involving possible retirement of their canine partner.
 Recertification evaluations can be done by video for teams who are unable to travel to CPL.